-Tools of Demographic Data; Measures of population composition, distribution and growth; Measures of fertility; Measures of migration.
+Tools of Demographic Data; Measures of population composition, distribution and growth; Measures of fertility; Measures of mortality; Measures of migration.

 Population of India; Sources of demographic data in India; Growth of Indian population; Demography of Indian tribal and non-tribal groups; Anthropological determinants of population growth; Impact of urbanization on the migration of tribal groups.